digitallawyer/openlegaldictionary/_definitions/comitia.md

 ---
 title: Comitia
 permalink: "/definitions/comitia.html"
 body: In Roman law.
-An assembly, either (1) of the Roman curlse, ln which case it was called the "eomitia curiata vel calata;” or (2) of the Roman centuries, In which case it was called the "eomitia centuriata;” or (3) of the Roman tribes, in which case it was called the "eomitia tribute." only patricians were members of the first
+An assembly, either (1) of the Roman curlse, in which case it was called the "eomitia curiata vel calata;” or (2) of the Roman centuries, In which case it was called the "eomitia centuriata;” or (3) of the Roman tribes, in which case it was called the "eomitia tribute." only patricians were members of the first